FDA/open.fda.gov/drug/event/reference/index.md

 An adverse event is submitted to the FDA to report any undesirable experience associated with the use of a medical product in a patient.
 For drugs, this includes serious drug side effects, product use errors, product quality problems, and therapeutic failures for prescription or over-the-counter medicines and medicines administered to hospital patients or at outpatient infusion centers.

-{% include panel.html type="warning" title="Important note about FAERS data" text="FAERS data does have limitations.
+{% include panel.html type="warning" title="Disclaimer" text="FAERS data does have limitations.
 There is no certainty that the reported event (adverse event or medication error) was actually due to the product.
 FDA does not require that a causal relationship between a product and event be proven, and reports do not always contain enough detail to properly evaluate an event.<br /><br />Further, FDA does not receive reports for every adverse event or medication error that occurs with a product.
 Many factors can influence whether or not an event will be reported, such as the time a product has been marketed and publicity about an event.<br /><br />Submission of a safety report does not constitute an admission that medical personnel, user facility, importer, distributor, manufacturer or product caused or contributed to the event.
 The information in these reports has not been scientifically or otherwise verified as to a cause and effect relationship and cannot be used to estimate the incidence of these events." %}

 In 2012, FDA changed from the Adverse Event Reporting System (AERS) to the FDA Adverse Event Reporting System (FAERS).
 There was a minor shift in terms as part of this transition.
 If you are using data from before December 2012, you should be aware of this shift.